Texas Instruments TI-95 PROCALC

 This Pocket Computer can be extended by means of slide-in cartridges.
 There is a special socket at the top-right where these cartridges can be easily swapped.

-Handy extra information and a picture of this calculator’s innards can be found on this Datamath page (link valid 2024-01-13).
+Handy extra information and a picture of this calculator’s innards can be found on this Datamath page (link validated 2024-01-13).

 Peripherals